FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

   - YTG1234
 ---

+Access widening is a type of [class tweaking](../classtweaker) used to loosen the access limits of classes, methods and fields.
+This includes making them public, extendable and/or mutable.

 When accessing fields or methods, it can be an alternative to [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), but there are two situations where accessors are insufficient and access widening is necessary: